Densyakun/kozmik-ide/README.md

-# kozmik-ide
+# Kozmik IDE
-Kozmik IDE is the No-code development platform.
+Kozmik IDE is the No-code development platform (NCDP).